A Logical Characterization of Constant-Depth Circuits over the Reals: A Characterization for - UP-AC0

 For this reason, we introduce another notation here:

-\begin{definition} By $\FTIME{}(f(n))$ we will denote all functions that for a finite set $S$ and $k \in \N$ map from $S^k$ to \R{} or to $S$ and that are computable by a \R-machine in time bounded by $\bO(f(\abs{S}))$. \end{definition}
+\begin{definition} By $\FTIME{}(f(n))$ we will denote all functions that for a finite set $S$ and $k \in \N$ map from $S^k$ to \R{} or to $S$ and that are computable by an \R-machine in time bounded by $\bO(f(\abs{S}))$. \end{definition}